 Put Ingredients In The Bottle And Grind Immediately

 If you’re going to be cutting your ingredients, put them into the blender bottle immediately, and grind.
-Leaving them for a while can make them lose some nutrients due to oxidation.
+Leaving them for a while can lead to nutrient loss due to oxidation.

 Reduce The Time Used In Blending

-Blending your ingredients shouldn’t take more than 30—60 seconds, depending on the power of your blender.
-Don’t exceed this time, as it can cause some nutrients loss.
+Blending your ingredients shouldn’t take more than 30-60 seconds, depending on the power of your blender.
+Don’t exceed this time, as it can cause some nutrient loss.